hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 --- abstract

 NSEC3 is a DNSSEC mechanism providing proof of non-existence by asserting that there are no names that exist between two domain names within a zone.
 Unlike its counterpart NSEC, NSEC3 avoids directly disclosing the bounding domain name pairs.
 This document provides guidance on setting NSEC3 parameters based on recent operational deployment experience.
+This document updates {{RFC5155}} with guidance about selecting NSEC3 iteration and salt parameters.

 --- middle